mickattapat/next-portfolio/README.md

 ```

 ### Contributing
+There may be "any" type but you can change,
-Please make sure to update tests as appropriate. :)
+make sure to update tests as appropriate. :)

 Enjoy to learn ! 😄